OpenDocs-Editor/.github/profile/README.md

 # OpenDocs
 ### A WYSIWYG editor like Google Docs that supports Dyslexia, and as a bonus, custom fonts.
-#### Note: These repositories are on a self-hosted GitLab instance.
-For the source code, head [here](https://git.nosadnile.net/opendocs/).

 ---------
 Table of Contents